55+ Membership Program

 Darts

-Current members are welcome to join our darts program at the Town Park Recreation Centre.
+Current members are welcome to join our darts program.
 Bring your own darts.
 Drop-ins can be accepted.

 Have you ever wanted to learn how to play an instrument?
-Give beginner ukulele a try!
-All required supplies are provided.
-Registration is required.
+Give ukulele a try!
+With our instructed program you will learn the basics of chords, fretting, strumming, and a wide repertoire of songs to play.

 French Café